-In Bluebird Nursery and Reception we believe that children flourish best when their personal, social and emotional needs are met and where there are clear and developmentally appropriately expectations for their behaviour.
+We believe that children flourish best when their personal, social and emotional needs are met and where there are clear and developmentally appropriately expectations for their behaviour.

-The Form Teacher (in Bluebird Nursery it will be the Key Person) is responsible for the care of the pupils in their form on a day-to-day basis.
-The Deputy Head is responsible for the overall discipline and general pastoral well-being of all pupils in the school on a day to day basis and the Head will liaise with them on a regular basis.
+The Form Teacher (in Bluebird Nursery it will be the Key Person) is responsible for the care of the pupils in their Form on a day-to-day basis.
+The Deputy Head is responsible for the overall discipline and general pastoral well-being of all pupils in the school on a day-to-day basis and the Head will liaise with them on a regular basis.
 The Senior Leadership Team will discuss issues that arise and report to a general staff meeting.
 Please refer to the Pastoral Care Policy for further reference.